Group Retreat Protocol in Light of the Covid-19 Pandemic

 On May 1, 2020, Washington State announced a four-phase plan for the re-opening of group gatherings and nonessential travel.

-Under Phase 3, Group Retreats become feasible.
+Under Phase 3, Group Retreats may be permitted after consultation with the directors.
 Here are some relevant changes to the guidelines under Phase 3:

 - Non-essential travel can resume.